The final part of this series looks at the quality of the materials used by the All on 4 Clinic and the type of final teeth you choose.

 We hope you’ve found this helpful to understand all the factors that contribute to the cost of an All on 4.

 To learn more about All on 4 treatment, download our ‘All on 4 guide.’
-You’ll get handy checklists, information on HealthFund rebates and financing options so you can be well equipped with everything you need to know about your treatment.
+You’ll get handy checklists, information on HealthFund rebates and All on 4 payment plan options so you can be well equipped with everything you need to know about your treatment.